2019 24 Hours of Le Mans: Finish

 Almost 23 hours into the event, the race leading No. 7 Toyota of López slowed on course due to a wiring fault with the antenna on the car's tyre pressure sensor system, which indicated to the team that the front-right tyre had a puncture.
 As it occurred late on the track, he was able to make a pit stop; Toyota switched only one tyre to lessen the time lost in the pit lane.
 López rejoined the track ahead of Nakajima's No. 8 car.
 However, the sensors on his car continued to notify Toyota that its front-right tyre was punctured, prompting the team to ask a tyre engineer from Michelin, to check its pressure; no issues were discovered.
 López yielded the lead that the No. 7 car had held for 191 consecutive laps to Nakajima.
-Toyota had discussed and decided against invoking team orders to switch the positions of both vehicles.
+Toyota had discussed and decided against invoking team orders to switch the positions of both vehicles, and instead they asked both of their crews to hold position to the conclusion of the race following the final pit stop cycle.
 López entered the pit lane for a second time to replace all four tyres.
 It transpired that the left-rear tyre was the punctured wheel.

 Nakajima achieved victory for the No. 8 Toyota, completing 385 laps, 16.972 seconds ahead of the No. 7 car.
 SMP, unable to equal Toyota's pace, were six laps behind in third position with its No. 11 car.
 The Rebellion team were fourth and fifth with the No. 1 and No. 3 entries.
 It was Alonso, Buemi, Nakajima and Toyota's second successive Le Mans win.
 The trio won the LMP Drivers' Championship; it was Buemi's second endurance championship since 2014, Alonso's third motor racing world championship and Nakajima became the first Japanese driver to win an FIA-sanctioned world title.
 Signatech's Lapierre, Negrão and Thiriet was unchallenged for the rest of the race to win in LMP2, earning the team and drivers the LMP2 Championships and Lapierre his fourth class win.
 The No. 38 Jackie Chan car finished 2 minutes, 22 seconds later in second position and the TDS team were third.